-This is the devastating effect of heroin that police want you to see
+This is the devastating effect of heroin that Ohio city wants you to see

 The traffic stop

-The photographs, which the department posted with a graphic warning on its Facebook page, are from a traffic stop earlier this week.
+The photographs, which the city government posted on its Facebook page with a graphic warning, come from a traffic stop Wednesday by city police.

-When Officer Kevin Thompson approached the driver, James Acord, who was erratically weaving back and forth between lanes, he noticed the man's head "bobbing back and forth his speech was almost unintelligible."
+East Liverpool police Officer Kevin Thompson approached the driver, James Acord, who was weaving erratically between lanes, noticing the man's head "bobbing back and forth his speech was almost unintelligible," according to an affidavit.

-Thompson said Acord was trying to tell him that he was taking the woman passed out in the front passenger seat, Rhonda Pasek, to the hospital.
-But immediately afterward, the driver lost consciousness -- and Thompson noticed a little boy in the back of the car.
+Thompson said Acord was trying to tell him that he was taking the passenger passed out in the front seat, Rhonda Pasek, to a hospital.
+But immediately afterward, the driver lost consciousness -- and Thompson saw a little boy in the back of the car.

-"This child can't speak for himself but we are hopeful his story can convince another user to think twice about injecting this poison while having a child in their custody," the Facebook post read.
+"This child can't speak for himself but we are hopeful his story can convince another user to think twice about injecting this poison while having a child in their custody," the Facebook post reads.

 The effects of overdose